dvsreedy/Design-Patterns-C-/README.md

 # Design-Patterns-C-
-This repo is implementation of commonly used design patterns.
+This repo is implementation of commonly used design patterns in C++.